 All Model 3 cars come standard with the ability to charge from Tesla Supercharger high speed D.C. charging stations.
-Tesla will charge Model 3 owners a usage fee to use Superchargers.
+Tesla charges Model 3 owners a usage fee to use Superchargers.
 Model 3 can charge from any Tesla Supercharger at power levels up to 120 kW (typically 200-300 miles of range per hour).
 D.C. charging speeds are variable due to a number of factors including: how hot the charger/cable is, how hot/cold the car battery is, whether the charger current is paired with another stall, and how full the battery is.

-As of early 2018, the Model 3 is not compatible with CHAdeMO fast D.C. charge stations as the Tesla CHAdeMO adapter is not "yet" compatible with the Model 3.
+As of mid 2018, the Model 3 is not compatible with CHAdeMO fast D.C. charge stations as the Tesla CHAdeMO adapter is not "yet" compatible with the Model 3.
 Tesla has not officially stated if/when the Model 3 will work with CHAdeMO.

 Model 3 cars come with a built in charger capable of A.C. charging at 32A (SR version) or 48A (LR version), or about 30 or 44 miles of range added per hour.
 This charge level will allow a Model 3 to charge full overnight.